INDYCAR

 HOW TO WATCH

-The exclusive TV rights partner of INDYCAR in the USA is NBC Sports Group.
+The exclusive TV rights partner of INDYCAR in the USA in 2025 is FOX Sports.